-Go to P15 Intangible depreciating assets first deducted on the next page.
+Go to P15 Intangible depreciating assets first deducted in the next column.

 These are amounts, including salary, wages, commissions or allowances, paid to your relatives.
 These also include superannuation contributions paid for the benefit of your relatives.

 You must also include amounts of salary or wages paid to your relatives and a partnership in which your relatives are partners at G item P13 on your schedule.